connor-a-casey/connor-a-casey.github.io/content/event/example/index.md

   postcode: '2000'
   country: Australia

-summary: Accepted as first author for a 30 minute oral presentation in the Space-Based Optical and Quantum Communications Session.
+summary: Novel quantum multii-mode quantum memory paper will be presented at the Space-Based Optical and Quantum Communications Session.
 abstract: 'Coming Soon'

 # Talk start and end times.